PoliticalGraveyard.com

 Russell, Walter G. — of Fishkill, Dutchess County, N.Y.
 Democrat.
 Candidate for New York state assembly from Dutchess County 1st District, 1923; candidate for U.S. Representative from New York 26th District, 1926.
 Burial location unknown.

 Russell, Walter J. — of Grand Rapids, Kent County, Mich.
 Republican.
-Delegate to Republican National Convention from Michigan, 1964; member of Michigan Republican State Central Committee, 1965; candidate in primary for U.S. Representative from Michigan 5th District, 1976.
+Delegate to Republican National Convention from Michigan, 1964; member of Michigan Republican State Central Committee, 1965; candidate for U.S. Representative from Michigan 5th District, 1976.
 Still living as of 1976.

 Russell, Walter White (1886-1975) — also known as Walter W. Russell — of Mt.
 Pleasant, Isabella County, Mich.
 Born in Mt.
 Pleasant, Isabella County, Mich., October 9, 1886.
-Son of Charles T. Russell and Nettie M. (White) Russell.
 Democrat.
 School teacher; mayor of Mt.
-Pleasant, Mich., 1916-18; delegate to Democratic National Convention from Michigan, 1936 (alternate), 1948.
+Pleasant, Mich., 1916-18; candidate for Michigan state house of representatives from Isabella County, 1926; delegate to Democratic National Convention from Michigan, 1936 (alternate), 1948.
 Member, Freemasons; Elks.
 Died in Mt.
 Pleasant, Isabella County, Mich., February 7, 1975 (age 88 years, 121 days).
 Interment at Riverside Cemetery, Mt.
 Pleasant, Mich.

-Relatives: Married, December 15, 1913, to Louise B. Bennett.
+Relatives: Son of Charles T. Russell and Nettie M. (White) Russell; married, December 15, 1913, to Louise B. Bennett.

 Russell, Ward See J. Ward Russell